gene-levitzky/cicero/Architecture/RoadMap.md

 The list of public functions and their behavior of a particular object.

+#### Character

+A user's in-game character.
+A user may have more than one character, but each character can belong to only one user.
+Corresponds to the `character` model.

 #### Client

 Generic term for anyone using our application.
 Often used as a contrast to the server, i.e., anything done client-side is executed by the client's browser and not by our server.